Bairbre Dowling

 On television, Dowling was best known for her role as Josie Tracy on the long-running RTÉ drama serial The Riordans, which aired from 1965-1979.
 In 1983, she starred as Margaret Flaherty in the Emmy Award winning television film adaptation of J. M. Synge's The Playboy of the Western World for PBS.
 Her other television credits included guest spots on 1st & Ten, Scarlett, Murder, She Wrote, ER, Star Trek: Voyager, Crossing Jordan, and Days of Our Lives.

 A veteran of the stage, Dowling began performing at the National Theatre of Ireland in the 1970s.
-In 1979 she made her Broadway debut as Mary Tate in Hugh Leonard's Tony Award winning play Da, and would go on to appear in over 70 professional stage and radio plays.
+In 1979, she made her Broadway debut as Mary Tate in Hugh Leonard's Tony Award winning play Da and would go on to appear in over 70 professional stage and radio plays.

 Early life

-Dowling was born in Dublin, Ireland, the eldest daughter of actors Vincent Dowling and Brenda Doyle.
+Dowling was born in Dublin, the eldest daughter of actors Vincent Dowling and Brenda Doyle.
 She had three younger sisters, Louise, Valerie and Rachael, who is also an actress.
-The family lived on Shanowen Road in Santry, Co.
-Dublin.
+The family lived on Shanowen Road in Santry, County Dublin.
 Her parents had a relatively progressive marriage, allowing for both to partake in a series of extramarital affairs.
 One such affair produced her sister Valerie.
 Although aware of this, Vincent always functioned as the girl’s father.
 However, their marriage eventually dissolved in 1967 over Vincent’s relationship with a much younger Abbey actress, Sinéad Cusack, daughter of the renowned actor Cyril Cusack.
 Dowling's affair with Cusack produced a son, Richard Boyd Barrett, who was put up for adoption.
 Barrett’s paternity was not revealed until after Vincent’s death in 2013.